-SWPS University has also also enacted regulations for counteracting mobbing and discrimination in SWPS University of Social Sciences and Humanities which were approved by way of Order No. 43/2019 of the Rector of SWPS University of Social Sciences and Humanities of 10 July 2019.
+SWPS University has also enacted regulations for counteracting mobbing and discrimination in SWPS University which were approved by way of Order No. 43/2019 of the Rector of SWPS University of 10 July 2019.
 For a more extensive discussion of the obligations imposed on the employer by these regulations, see pt.
 III.

 III.
-Work-life balance and organizational culture
+Work-life balance and organisational culture

 Universities that are managed in a manner which is purposeful, conscious and responsive to the needs of their workforce are more likely to attract and retain employees.
-Working people who lead fulfilling lives and who feel they are genuinely able to balance the demands of work, family life, the community, and their own needs, are an extremely important part of the organization.
+Employees who lead fulfilling lives and who feel they are genuinely able to balance the demands of work, family life, the community, and their own needs, are an extremely important part of the organization.
 There is no doubt, therefore, that an organizational culture that gives employees the opportunity to maintain a work-life balance also has a significant impact on the performance of the organisation.
-In the case of universities, this translates to the perception of the institution by students - the recipients and consumers of the educational service.
+In the case of universities, this translates to the perception of the institution by students - the recipients of the educational service.